 Children will be given at least one designated writing session each week to develop writing skills and to develop their ability to write for long periods of time.
 Children are also encouraged to complete termly curriculum challenges.

-St Marys class are expected to follow the School’s Golden rules at all times and are encouraged and rewarded for being ‘green to go’.
+St Mary class are expected to follow the School’s Golden rules at all times and are encouraged and rewarded for being ‘green to go’.

 The Golden Rules are:

-PE takes place on a Monday.
-Please ensure your child has a full PE in school on this day.
-Sometimes we will be in the hall and sometimes we will be outside so please ensure your children have suitable clothing.
-Children will need jogging bottoms if we are outside.
-Children must be able to take out their ear rings before the lesson and are responsible for looking after these.
-If your child is unable to remove their ear rings, they must come to school with tape on their ears or you can show your child how to apply the tape themselves before the lesson.
+In Year 2, the children will do PE twice a week on Monday and Thursday.
+Children should bring their PE kit into school at the beginning of term and it will be sent home at the end of term .We will be outside on Thursday so please ensure your child has suitable clothing.
+Children may need jogging bottoms if we are outside as the weather changes.
+Children must be able to take out their earrings before the lesson and are responsible for looking after these.
+If your child is unable to remove their earrings, they must come to school with tape on their ears or you can show your child how to apply the tape themselves before the lesson.